 Before we look into the history of the Dutch relationship with tulips, let us find out what tulips are.

-What are Tulips?
+What are tulips?

 How did tulips come to the Netherlands?

-This was the same time a Flemish botanist by the name of Carolus Clusius was made the director of the Hortus Botanicus in Leiden.
+At this time, a Flemish botanist by the name of Carolus Clusius was made the director of the Hortus Botanicus in Leiden.
 He was hired by the University of Leiden to research medicinal plants.
-During his time there, his friend, Ogier Ghiselain de Busbecq, who had seen the beautiful tulip flowers growing in the palace gardens of Suleyman the Magnificent, decided to send him a few for his garden in Leiden.
+During his time there his friend, De Busbecq, decided to send him a few for his garden in Leiden.
 This was the start of the bulb fields in the Netherlands.

-At the beginning of the seventeenth century, everyone had become so besotted with tulips that people started using them as garden decoration.
+At the beginning of the 17th century, everyone had become so besotted with tulips that people started using them as garden decoration.
 They soon became a major trading product in Holland and other parts of Europe.

-Here’s how to see the tulips for free
+Here’s how to see the tulips for free:

 Tulips in the Netherlands — present day

-Tulips are still very popular in the Netherlands and are even celebrated in festivals.
+Tulips are still very popular in the Netherlands and are even celebrated at festivals.
 Keukenhof remains the Netherlands’ most popular tulip destination, as millions come every spring to marvel at the gardens in Lisse.
 There is also the Amsterdam Tulip Festival which takes place every year.
 The festival celebrates the famous flower and ensures it blooms all over the city.
 All throughout the first half of April, more than 850,000 colourful (and rare) tulips can be seen in the gardens of museums, private homes and other parts of Amsterdam.

-Some fun facts about tulips in the Netherlands
+Five fun facts about tulips in the Netherlands

-2. In 1943, Dutch Princess Margriet was born in Canada’s Ottawa Civic Hospital, as the royal family fled the Netherlands to escape the war in Europe.
+1. In 1943, Dutch Princess Margriet was born in Canada’s Ottawa Civic Hospital, as the royal family fled the Netherlands to escape the war in Europe.
 The maternity ward where she was born had to be declared an international territory so she could inherit her Dutch citizenship from her mother, Princess Juliana.
 Each year as a sign of gratitude, the Dutch royal family sends 10,000 bulbs to Ottawa for the tulip festival.

-5. The Netherlands is the world’s largest commercial producer of tulips, with around three billion exported each year.
+4. The Netherlands is the world’s largest commercial producer of tulips, with around three billion exported each year.

-6. Tulip petals are edible!
+5. Tulip petals are edible!
 During the Dutch famine of 1944 in WWII, people often had to resort to eating sugar beets and tulips.

 So, there you have it.
 All there is to know about tulips in the Netherlands.
-Did you know this?
-Let us know in the comments!

-Editor’s Note: This article was originally published in May 2018 and was fully updated in January 2021 for your reading pleasure.
+Editor’s Note: This article was originally published in May 2018 and was fully updated in April 2021 for your reading pleasure.